Lawrence Lenke, MD

 Complex spinal deformity reconstructive surgery

 Dr. Lawrence Lenke is the Jerome J. Gilden Distinguished Professor of Orthopaedic Surgery at Washington University School of Medicine and holds the positions of Chief, Spine Surgery and Co-Chief, Adult/Pediatric Spinal Deformity Surgery.
 Dr. Lenke’s practice is devoted to spinal surgery with an emphasis on complex reconstructive surgery and the treatment of various spinal deformities such as scoliosis.
 He operates weekly at Barnes-Jewish Hospital and St. Louis Children’s Hospital as well as monthly at Shriners Hospital for Children.
 After receiving his medical degree at Northwestern University Medical School, Dr. Lenke completed his internship and residency training at Washington University School of Medicine in Orthopaedic Surgery.
 Also, while at Washington University, he completed fellowship training in pediatric and adult spinal surgery.
 In 1994 and again in 2004, Dr. Lenke received board certification from the American Board of Orthopaedic Surgery.
-He is the immediate past president of the Scoliosis Research Society, and is also active in the American Academy of Orthopaedic Surgeons, North American Spine Society and the Pediatric Orthopaedic Society of North America societies in addition to many more.
-As an author, Dr. Lenke has contributed over 100 chapters to medical textbooks, more than 300 articles to scientific peer-reviewed journals, and over 75 non-peer-reviewed/invited articles.
+He is a past president of the Scoliosis Research Society, and is also active in the American Academy of Orthopaedic Surgeons, North American Spine Society and the Pediatric Orthopaedic Society of North America societies in addition to many more.
+As an author, Dr. Lenke has contributed over 100 chapters to medical textbooks, more than 300 articles to scientific peer-reviewed journals, and over 80 non-peer-reviewed/invited articles.
 He also serves as editor for textbooks and scientific journals, including Spinal Deformity: A Guide to Surgical Planning and Management.
-He has presided as chair to over 80 professional spinal surgery meetings worldwide and was the chair of IMAST (International Meeting on Advanced Spine Techniques) until 2009 for which he has authored/coauthored over 630 scientific abstracts/presentations.
-He has been invited as guest lecturer to more than 290 educational courses and 80 visiting professorships.
-He was selected among his peers to participated in two prestigious International Traveling Fellowships in the field of spinal surgery.
+He has presided as chair to over 80 professional spinal surgery meetings worldwide and was the chair of IMAST (International Meeting on Advanced Spine Techniques) from 2000 to 2009.
+His prolific research has resulted in more than 730 scientific abstracts/presentations at various spine society meetings, over 300 scientific publications, He has been a guest lecturer at more than 300 educational courses and has presented more than 100 grand rounds at various medical institutions around the US.
+He was selected among his peers to participate in two prestigious International Traveling Fellowships in the field of spinal surgery early in his career.

 Northwestern University Medical School